An important, required part of many of your journeys to becoming an international student at UNI is obtaining your visa.

 If you come directly to UNI without leaving the United States:

-- Bring the UNI Form I-20 and your passport to the OIE for immigration check in.
+- Bring the UNI Form I-20 and your passport to the OIE for mandatory immigration check in.